Skip to main content

 • Annulment order; or

-• Death certificate for their prior spouse;
+• Death certificate for prior spouse.

 • One color passport-style photograph of yourself and one for your fiancé taken within 30 days of you filing this petition;

-• Evidence of legal name change (if applicable); and
+• Evidence of legal name change (if applicable);

 If you are petitioning to classify your fiancé(e) as a K-1 nonimmigrant, did you provide the following?

-• Evidence you and your fiancé(e) intend to marry within 90 days of their admission into the United States as a K-1 nonimmigrant; and
+• Evidence that you and your fiancé(e) intend to marry within 90 days of their admission into the United States as a K-1 nonimmigrant; and

-• Evidence you met your fiancé(e) in-person within two years of you filing your Form I-129F.
+• Evidence that you met your fiancé(e) in-person within two years of you filing your Form I-129F.
 If you haven’t met within two years, submit evidence that meeting in-person would violate strict and long-established customs of your fiancé(e)’s foreign culture or social practice or would be an extreme hardship on the petitioner.

 If you are petitioning to classify your spouse as a K-3 nonimmigrant, did you provide the following?